dcefram/blog/content/about.md

 So now, this site is a simple blog, and hosts some personal tools we made.

 This site is ran by two software engineers, who happen to be married.
+[Here's how we met](/posts/how-we-met/).

 The husband's abbreviated name is **DC** (Daniel Cefram) while the wife's nickname is **AC**.
 Together we are a: